Welcome to the TexLa

 We are a dedicated group of researchers that are collecting evidence on cryptids with an emphasis on Bigfoot/Sasquatch.
 Our research area covers East Texas, Southeast Oklahoma and all of Louisiana.

-Our mission is to obtain video, audio or physical/biological evidence of sufficient quality to compel the Scientific world to action on a serious effort to document the existence of an indigenous primate living in the United States commonly known as Bigfoot or Sasquatch.
+Our mission is to obtain video, audio or physical/biological evidence of sufficient quality and quantity to compel the Scientific world to action on a serious effort to document the existence of an indigenous primate living in the United States commonly known as Bigfoot or Sasquatch.
 We are not attempting to harvest a specimen, if one needs to die to prove it exists we are willing to wait for it to do so via natural causes.
-If you have seen one of these animals or perhaps "manimals" is a better term, we would like to hear about it.
-Please click here to send us your incident report.

-Latest Research Results:
+Audio Recordings and Research Results:

 Vocal recordings of interest: